ron17ro/AutomationDemoFramework/README.md

 }

 ```
-Our new data source will be mostly used in the CheckoutPage Steps file to pass Test Data to checkout Page Objects.
+Our new data source will be mostly used in the CheckoutPage Steps class to pass Test Data to checkout Page Objects.
 ```
 @When("^enter \\\"(.*)\\\" personal details on checkout page$") public void enter_personal_details_on_checkout_page(String customerName){